Sentiments-of-Bundestag/graphenauswertung/README.md

 ### `persons/graph`

-returns the person graph based on the group4 database
+returns the person graph based on the group4 database.
+Messages are aggregated so that there is only one entry for a unique (directed) relationship between sender and recipient.
+The `count` is the total number of messages that were aggregated to the entry.
+The `sentiment` is the sum of the sentiments of all messages that were aggregated to the entry.

 #### Query Parameters